-An extensive intramural sports and fitness program is open to all students.
-This program is housed in the Arthur Outlaw Recreation Center and organized by the Coordinator of Recreation and Intramurals (251-380-3485) as are several club sports programs.
+An extensive recreational sports and fitness program is open to all students.
+This program is housed in the Arthur Outlaw Recreation Center and organized by the Assistant Director for Athletics and Recreation.
+For additional information, call the Department of Athletics and Recreation (251-380-3485).